elamaran619/amazon-quicksight-user-guide/doc_source/working-with-calculations.md

 1. Expand the **Field wells** pane by choosing the expand icon\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/expand-field-wells.png)

-1. Choose the field in the **Values** well that has the table calculation you want to change, choose **Calculate as**, and then choose the way you want the calculation applied\.
+1. Choose the field in the **Values** well that has the table calculation that you want to change, choose **Calculate as**, and then choose the way that you want the calculation applied\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/calculate-as.png)

 ### Removing a Calculation<a name="remove-a-calculation"></a>